hemberg-lab/MicroExonator/docs/source/single_cell_analysis.rst

 .. code-block:: bash

     Single_Cell : T
-    cluster_metadata : /lustre/scratch117/cellgen/team218/gp7/Micro-exons/Runs/Paper/MicroExonator/Whippet/Tasic_clustering.txt
+    cluster_metadata : /path/to/cluster_metadata.tsv
     cluster_name : broad_type
     file_basename : Run_s
     cdf_t : 0.8
     min_p_mean : 0.9
     min_delta : 0.1
     min_rep : 25
-    run_metadata : /lustre/scratch117/cellgen/team218/gp7/Micro-exons/Runs/Paper/MicroExonator/Whippet/Tasic_run.txt
+    run_metadata : /path/to/run_metadata.tsv

 * ``Single_Cell`` correspond to an optiona parameter that needs to be set as ``T`` in order to run ``snakepool``.
 * ``cluster_metadata`` must indicate the path of a tabular separated file that contain at least two colums to indicate the cluster and file base names.
 This file must have the first row as header.
 * ``cluster_name`` indicate the name of the column, inside ``cluster_metadata``, which has cluster name information.
-* ``file_baseame`` indicate the name of the column, inside ``cluster_metadata``, which has the sample names.
+* ``file_basename`` indicate the name of the column, inside ``cluster_metadata``, which has the sample names.
 These needs to match with sample names defined on the input files (See :doc:`setup`)
 * ``cdf_t`` parameter set a theshold to run a `Cumulative distribution function <https://en.wikipedia.org/wiki/Cumulative_distribution_function>`_ over the resultant Probability values obtained for each node across comutational replicates, asuming these fit a `beta distribution <https://en.wikipedia.org/wiki/Beta_distribution>`_.
 Which in practical terms can be considered as a user-defined threshold (between 0.5 and 1) to calculate a p-value assosiated to node's probability of differential inclusion across computational replicates.
 * ``min_p_mean`` corresponds to a threshold of mean probability values across computational samples to define a node as differentially included across the comparing cell-types.
-* ``min_p_delta`` corresponds to a threshold of mean delta PSI values across computational samples to define a node as differentially included across the comparing cell-types.
+* ``min_delta`` corresponds to a threshold of mean delta PSI values across computational samples to define a node as differentially included across the comparing cell-types.
 * ``min_rep`` minimun set of computational replicates that can be considered to define a node as differentially included across the comparing cell-types.
 This parameter is relevant because when nodes have limmited read coverage across cells, only some few computational replictates could enable quantitative alternative splicing analyses, leading to unreliable assesment of its alternative inclusion.
 The number of compuational repeats is defined for each sample inside `run_metadata`.
 We recomend to set this value to at least the half of the compuational replicates that are scheduled to run by the user.
 * ``run_metadata`` indicates the path of a tabulat separated file which contain information about user-defined comparisons across cell-types.
 Additional information about this file can be found bellow.